-Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2014 C&VE 2016 ISTE / WY DL GUIDELINES 3-PS2-1, 3-PS2-2, 3-PS2-4 4c - Innovative Designer 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH
+Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL GUIDELINES 3-PS2-1, 3-PS2-2, 3-PS2-4 4c - Innovative Designer 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH

-Standard:

-Program

-evelopment

-3.AP.PD.02 Using grade appropriate content and complexity, observe intellectual property rights and give appropriate credit when creating or remixing programs. remixing programs.

-4.AP.PD.02 Using grade appropriate content and complexity, observe intellectual property rights and give appropriate credit when creating or

-5.AP.PD.02 Using grade appropriate content and complexity, observe intellectual property rights and give appropriate credit when creating or remixing programs.
+Domain: Algorithms & Programming Practice(s): 5.2, 7.3 By end of Grade 5 Standard: Program Development 3.AP.PD.02 Using grade appropriate content and complexity, observe intellectual property rights and give appropriate credit when creating or remixing programs.
+4.AP.PD.02 Using grade content and complexity, intellectual property righ appropriate credit when remixing programs. , observe hts and give 5.AP.PD.02 Using grade appropriate conten and complexity, observe intellectual propert rights and give appropriate credit when creating or remixing programs.
 Clarification Statement: Intellectual property rights can vary by country, but copyright laws give the creator of a work a set of rights that limits how others may use the work.
 Students should identify instances of remixing, when ideas are borrowed and iterated upon, and credit the original creator.
 Students should also consider common licenses that place limitations or restrictions on the use of computational artifacts, such as images and music downloaded from the Internet.
 At this stage, attribution should be written in the format required by the teacher and should always be included in any programs shared online.